USS Corry leads the Normandy Invasion

 Cornelius Ryan

-Following are excerpts from the classic D-Day book The Longest Day by Cornelius Ryan:
+Following are excerpts from Cornelius Ryan's classic D-Day book, The Longest Day:

 ...the whole convoy had been ordered back to England—no reason given....
 [Hoffman's] job and that of the other destroyers now was to wheel this monstrous convoy around, and quickly.
 Because he was in the lead his immediate concern was the flotilla of mine sweepers several miles ahead.
 He could not contact them by radio because a strict radio silence had been imposed.
 "All engines ahead full speed," Hoffman ordered.
 "Close up on the mine sweepers.
 Signalman on the light."